Tanishqontop/CrediTrustAI-HackOdisha-5.0/README.md

 ---

-# 💳 CreditTrust
+# 💳 CrediTrust AI

 *A Hackathon Project built at HackOdisha 5.0*

 ## 🚀 Overview

-**CreditTrust** is an intelligent financial partner, assisting with credit evaluation & financial trust formation.
+**CrediTrust** is an intelligent financial partner, assisting with credit evaluation & financial trust formation.
 We set out to democratize and make credit scoring more explainable and trustworthy using AI models and structured evaluation techniques.

 Whether you are a bank, fintech startup or just an individual who wants to comprehend where they are financially, CreditTrust offers an easier way to generate insights from raw data and visualize them in a human-readable form.